Ents24/public-api-docs/blueprint/event.md

                     "description": "The genre title",
                     "type": ["string","null"]
                   },
-                  "isChild": {
+                  "isSubGenre": {
-                    "description": "Flag showing if this genre object represents a subgenre of another genre", "type": "boolean"
+                    "description": "Flag showing if this genre object has a parent genre object", "type": "boolean"
                   },
                   "parentKey": {
-                    "description": "The key of the parent genre object.
-E.G: music, comedy or theatre-shows", "type": "string"
+                    "description": "The key of the parent genre.
+E.G: Music, Comedy or Theatre", "type": "string"
                   }
                 },
-                "required": ["key","title","isChild"]
+                "required": ["key","title","isSubGenre"]
               }
             }